-The operator will upload reimbursement requests for a particular grant (worksheet, supporting documentation) to the Commission through a link to the Microsoft List entitled Reimbursement Request Tracker.
-The submitter will have to fill out all the required fields in the list.
-This will help in the orderly tracking of the status of the request from TPCSC Review to ePlan Reimbursed status.
+The operator will upload reimbursement requests for a particular grant (worksheet, supporting documentation) to the Commission through a link to the Microsoft List Reimbursement Request Tracker.
+The submitter will fill out all required fields in the list.
 As outlined below, the packet will also go through fiscal review, including a comparison of the requested line item expenditures to the approved budgets.